Strict linear prices in non-convex European day-ahead electricity markets: Optimization problem of the auctioneer

-\item{\textbf{clearing condition.}} This constraints ensures the identity of executed net demand and net import.
+\item{\textbf{Clearing condition.}} This constraint ensures the identity of executed net demand and net import.
 The constraint is similar to the classical \emph{conservation of flow} constraint typically present in network flow models.
 In every area and every hour the executed net demand must coincide with the net import:

-\item{\textbf{ramping condition.}} This ramping condition incorporates the ramping requirements on the interconnectors by limiting the change between two consecutive time intervals accordingly.
+\item{\textbf{Ramping condition.}} This condition incorporates the ramping requirements on the interconnectors by limiting the change between two consecutive time slots accordingly.
 From one hour to the next hour the flow on interconnector $c$ may only change by $\tauramp$ units:

-\item{\textbf{block bid links.}} To model the linking of block bids we add the following constraint.
+\item{\textbf{Block bid links.}} To model the linking of block bids we add the following constraint.
 If $(b,c)\in L$, then block $b$ may only be executed if block $c$ is executed:

-\item{\textbf{flexible bid execution at most once.}} A flex bid $f$ can only be executed once in one specific time slot:
+\item{\textbf{Flexible bid execution at most once.}} A flexible bid $f$ can be executed in at most one time slot:

-\item{\textbf{block price condition.}} This constraint ensures that our block selection strategy is \emph{incentive compatible}.
-In principle it is possible to obtain an equally high or even higher economic surplus by requiring altruistic behavior from some of the participants.
+\item{\textbf{Block price condition.}} In principle it is possible to obtain an equally high or even higher economic surplus by requiring altruistic behavior from some of the participants.
 However this is not in line with general economic principles as no participant is willing to sell at a loss.
-Therefore, a block bid can only be executed if it does not generate a net loss:
+Therefore, a block bid can only be executed if it does not incur a loss:

+As mentioned before the converse cannot be guaranteed: some block bids might miss a not-realized profit at the end of the auction.
+In other words, they might be rejected, even though the prices would allow the execution.

-\new This is a quadratic non-convex function that is difficult to handle, but it is easy to linearize it if we introduce a big constant $M_b$ for each \blocks.
-We know that $\beta_b$ is a binary variable and we know that $p\in[\pmin,\pmax]$.
-Now we can rewrite the constraint as follows:
+The block price condition is a quadratic non-convex constraint that is difficult to handle, but it is easy to linearize it if we introduce a sufficiently large constant $M_b$ for each \blocks.
+We know that $\beta_b$ is a binary variable and we assume that $\pat\in[\pmin,\pmax]$.
+Now we can rewrite the constraint as follows (cf. \cite[Chapter 26-3-I(g)]{dantzig1963}):